dmnfarrell/dmnfarrell.github.io/_posts/2020-07-07-pathogenie.markdown

 ## Annotation

 The annotation in pathogenie is mostly modelled on the Prokka method though it's a somewhat simpler version with not all the same features. ([Prokka](https://github.com/tseemann/prokka/) is a microbial genome annotation tool written in Perl).
-Genes are first identified with prodigal and the open reading frames blasted in turn to UniProt proteins,
+Genes are first identified with prodigal and the open reading frames blasted in turn to amr genes and a set of non redundant UniProt proteins.
+The remaining unknowns are run through hmmer. tRNAs are identified with aragorn.
+A set of trusted proteins can be added for species specific use.

 ### Running an annotation